 Bazeries encryption uses a number N, and two identical grids (usually square grids of 25 distinct characters).
 Bazeries suggested generating the second grid from the number N, number written in letters, but any keyword is fine too.

-Example: To crypt DCODE with N=23, use a first grid, generated with the alphabet (without J) and written in columns and the second grid generated with the keyword TWENTYTHREE (one could have took TWOTHREE)
+Example: To crypt DCODE with N=23, use a first grid, generated with the alphabet (one letter should be removed) and written in columns and the second grid generated with the keyword TWENTYTHREE (one could have took TWOTHREE)

 Grid 1 | Grid 2 | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||